cwcyau/hdruk-rl/README.md

 Following your reading:

 1. Create and implement a simple simulation of a Markov decision process.
 Use this simulator to produce synthetic datasets for later use.
+2. Consider the constraints on the number of disease, disease co-occurrence (or correlation) structures and time dependence that maybe required for multimorbidity.
+What might suitable *rewards* look like?
-2. [Optional] Implement a statistical inference algorithm for a multi-state regression model.
+3. [Optional] Implement a statistical inference algorithm for a multi-state regression model.
 You may test this using the synthetic data in Step 1.

 ### Basic RL algorithms